Adding your Instagram, Facebook or Twitter widget to your GoDaddy Website Builder website is easy. Follow these steps to create your widget.

 The GoDaddy Website Builder uses sections to place contents on the website.
 For the purpose of adding your SnapWidget widget we are going to use the HTML section.

-Click on Add on to Embed your custom code on the page.
+e.
+Click on Add to Embed your custom code on the page.

-If you have published your site, you will be shown the following dialog box.
+l.
+If you selected to publish your site, you will be shown the following dialog box to allow you to select the domain where you want to publish your website.

 B. Displaying your Grid Display widget.